Districts in California: Fifth District

 The California Court of Appeal for the Fifth District is located in Fresno.
 Its jurisdiction covers the following counties: Fresno, Kern, Kings, Madera, Mariposa, Merced, Stanislaus, Tulare, and Tuolumne.
 It has nine justices.

 Sixth District

 The California Court of Appeal for the Sixth District is located in San Jose.
 Its jurisdiction covers San Benito, Santa Clara, Santa Cruz, and Monterey Counties.
 It has seven justices.

 Board of Equalization districts

+A map of the four districts for California's Board of Equalization effective 2023 thru 2035.

 California's Board of Equalization is a public agency charged with tax administration and fee collection.
 For the purposes of tax administration, the Board of Equalization divides the state into four Equalization Districts, each with its own elected board member.

 First District

-The first Equalization District is made up of the following counties: Alameda, Colusa, Contra Costa, Del Norte, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, San Benito, San Francisco, San Luis Obispo, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, Trinity, Yolo, and a portion of Santa Barbara.
+The first Equalization District is made up of the following counties: Alpine, Amador, Butte, Calaveras, Colusa, El Dorado, Fresno, Glenn, Inyo, Kern, Kings, Lassen, Madera, Mariposa, Merced, Modoc, Mono, Nevada, Placer, Plumas, Sacramento, San Joaquin, Shasta, Sierra, Siskiyou, Solano, Stanislaus, Sutter, Tehama, Tulare, Tuolumne, Yolo County, Yuba, and the desert portion of San Bernardino.